Skip to content

 Of those late-round RB1 finishes, the most common preseason features were:

-This is exactly the type of pattern surfaced by the model in the ADP value tiers piece as Zone 4 sleepers.
+This is exactly the type of pattern flagged in the ADP value tiers piece as Zone 4 sleepers, then reinforced in-season by the FAAB strategy guide.
 The hit rate per individual late pick is low, but the cost is so low that you can stack 4 or 5 of them in a draft and one or two will pop.
+You can build a tool that scores every RB against this same hit profile over in the Workshop — set it to your league's scoring or dial up how much you care about injury risk, and it ranks the board for you.

 The implication for draft strategy